 Making your dream a reality will take research, planning and serious decision making.
 In the past decades the employment market has changed tremendously, which is in turn reflected in education.
 Long gone are the times when you could go to university, if you were lucky, and then leave with a good degree and a job for life.
 Another way to look at this is that the days when you were herded into a career you were more or less stuck in for the rest of your life are long gone as well.

 These days, a dream will only take you so far and you don’t need to plan all of your life from where you are now.
 In fact, you only need to plan your next step if you are going to university. if you do that well, you’re on the right track.

 In summary from the ‘How can I plan‘ page on here:

 Two main ways to plan

-There are generally two main ways to plan your future:
+There are may ways to plan, which can generally boiled down to two main ways to plan your future:

 - Plan from a ‘dream career’ idea you have.
 You can then plan step by step back to where you are now and then you know the steps to take to get to where you want to be in a later career.

 - Plan from where you are now and make the best decision for your next step or steps only.